tannewt/wa-law.org/site/org/washington_state_association_of_counties/README.md

 * 👎💵 Paul Jewell

 ## [HB 2415](/bill/2023-24/hb/2415/) - Economic assistance/TANF 👍1

+## [HB 2464](/bill/2023-24/hb/2464/) - Concerning the development of new manufactured/mobile homes and new manufactured/mobile home communities.   ❓1
+* ❓💵 Paul Jewell

 ## [HB 2470](/bill/2023-24/hb/2470/) - Creating a local sales and use tax to address gender-based violence.   ❓1
 * ❓💵 Juliana Roe